Tripurari0509/Coepipeline/README.md

-﻿# A Java/Maven/JUnit HelloWorld example
+﻿# tripurari test A Java/Maven/JUnit HelloWorld example

 A „Hello World!” sample written in Java using Maven for the build, that showcases a few very simple tests.